The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Critical manifolds, Yang--Mills gradient flow lines, and Morse complexes

-It is straightforward to show that the spaces of admissible perturbations are closed subspaces of the Banach spaces $Y^{\pm}$, and hence $Y_a$ is a closed subspace of $Y$, for every regular value $a$ of $\YM$.
-Furthermore, it is always possible to choose a small open ball within the set of admissible perturbations in such a way that there do not arise any new critical points (below the sublevel set $a$).
-Namely, in \cite{Swoboda1} we have shown the following result.
+It is straightforward to show that the spaces $Y_a^-$, respectively $Y_b^+$ are closed subspaces of the Banach spaces $Y^{\pm}$, and hence $Y_a$ is a closed subspace of $Y$.
+The following proposition shows that adding a small $a$-admissible perturbation to $\YM$ leaves the set of critical points below level $a$ unchanged.